Through The Woods

 Boots with proper tread or crampons if the conditions are icy.
 Gaiters to keep deep snow and mud out of your boots.
 Wool socks (avoid cotton at all costs).

-Hats, gloves, scarf, change of socks.
+Hats, gloves, scarf, cozy coat, change of socks.

 • Pack snacks and water